Gareth Bale: 2009–2011

 In June 2009, Bale underwent surgery for a knee injury, ruling him out for over two months.
 He missed pre-season matches and it was projected that he would miss the first few weeks of the 2009–10 season.
 On 26 September, he made his comeback as an 85th-minute substitute in Tottenham's 5–0 win over Burnley.
-This was Bale's first ever involvement in a Premier League win, after not being on the winning side since the Southampton move.
-However, he struggled to break into the first team, in part thanks to Benoit Assou-Ekotto's good form.
+This was Bale's first ever involvement in a Premier League win, after not being on the winning side since the Southampton move; however, he struggled to break into the first team, in part due to Benoit Assou-Ekotto's form.
 When Assou-Ekotto was sidelined with an injury, manager Harry Redknapp decided to give Bale a chance and he impressed in Spurs' FA Cup third-round 4–0 win over Peterborough United.
 His first victory as a starter in a league game came in the 2–0 win over London rivals Fulham on 26 January 2010.

 Bale's good form continued and he was named Player of the Round after helping Spurs to a 3–1 win in the sixth round replay of the FA Cup against Fulham.
 In April 2010, Bale scored the winning goal in a 2–1 North London derby win against Arsenal, tapping past Manuel Almunia, after a pass from Jermain Defoe.
 Three days later, Bale scored Tottenham's winning goal with his weaker right foot in a 2–1 victory over league leaders and eventual champions Chelsea and was named man of the match.
 He was named Premier League Player of the Month for April 2010.
 He signed a new four-year contract at White Hart Lane on 7 May 2010, as a reward for helping the club reaching a 2010–11 UEFA Champions League qualification place.